 Drywall is flammable and not appropriate for the opening of a brick veneer fireplace or other sources of extreme heat.
 That said, it can be safely used nearby and around sources that are warm, like heat registers.
 The best adhesive for affixing brick veneer to drywall depends on the temperature of the surrounding surface.

 General masonry mastic is perfect for brick veneer installations in normal, room-temperature conditions.
 If close to a heat source, an adhesive like thinnest is a better option.
 Apply a layer to the wall using a masonry trowel, then firmly push veneer pieces into place, following the predetermined layout.
 Be sure to leave space between each piece of veneer to fill with mortar or grout later.

 Begin at the top center of the wall and move down and out.
 This will help you adjust for spacing throughout your project.
 If you must use the wet saw to cut pieces for electrical sockets and other obstructions, apply the adhesive directly to the veneer for the sake of easier placement.

 Sealing and Mortar Application

-Unlike an exterior brick wall installation, it’s more helpful than not to seal your brick veneer.
+Unlike an external brick veneer installation, it’s more helpful than not to seal your brick veneer.
 You can do this task with a rolling paintbrush with an extendable handle.
 Most masonry sealants will provide the protection your veneer needs to stay in good condition.
 There’s a good chance it will leak without it, which is definitely something to keep in mind for kitchen and bathroom placements.

 It might take three days or longer for the interior brick wall installation to dry thoroughly.
 Once set, sealed, and dry, it’s time to add mortar between your veneer pieces.
 Like grout, mortar comes in a variety of colors, some more suited to your brick veneer’s appearance.